 “What you’re trying to do [with cross feed] is reproduce a soundscape, but that soundscape could be a natural one, like the soundscape produced by an orchestra, or it could be something that exists in Brian Eno’s head,” he adds.
 “By having two filters, we can provide a more extreme version and then a slightly more subtle one that might be better for things like orchestral music.”

-With its unique processing method, Expanse is able to provide an enhanced sense of realism when listening to a wide range of stereo recordings.
-As its effects are dependent on how a track was recorded or mixed, it isn’t suitable for all music, but when engaged with the right track (such as those featured in our Expanse playlist, available on Qobuz and TIDAL), it provides a more natural soundscape and a heightened sense of space and depth.
+Expanse isn't suitable for all types of music [its effect varies depending on how a track was recorded or mixed], but when engaged with the right track, such as those featured in our Expanse demo playlist, available on Qobuz and TIDAL, it provides a more natural soundscape and a heightened sense of realism.

 Whether or not the feature should be left on comes down to your individual preferences and musical tastes.
 As Andy points out, “If someone is listening mostly to classical music, a lot of those recordings tend to be mixed in much the same way, so you might just set it up and leave it on”, while more experimental headphone users – such as those hopping between multiple genres, or between binaural and stereo recordings – might find it works best on a track-by-track basis.
 With this in mind, Andy recommends that listeners experiment with the platform during playback to find the setting that best suits your music.